lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 #### Setting Up Command Line to Use the OpenVINO™ Toolkit Executables and Libraries

-Whenever running the OpenVINO toolkit tools, compiling, or running the user application, always remember to source the script:
+Whenever running the OpenVINO™ toolkit tools, compiling, or running the user application, always remember to source the script:

 ```
 source /opt/intel/computer_vision_sdk/bin/setupvars.sh
 ```

 This script sets up the executable and library paths along with environment variables used by the OpenVINO™ toolkit tools as well as this tutorial.

 ### Where Do the Inference Models Come from?

 An inference model may come from any of the supported sources and workflows such as Caffe, TensorFlow, and Apache MXNet.
 For this tutorial, we will use models that have already been compiled by the Model Optimizer into .bin and .xml files and supplied within the OpenVINO™ toolkit samples.
 The development and compiling of models is beyond the scope of this tutorial, for more information see [https://software.intel.com/openvino-toolkit/deep-learning-cv](https://software.intel.com/en-us/openvino-toolkit/deep-learning-cv)

 # Key Concepts

 Before going into the samples in the tutorial steps, first we will go over some key concepts that will be covered in this tutorial.
 For more related concepts, please see the  [Face Detection Tutorials](../face_detection_tutorial/Readme.md) that covers and answers the questions:

 * Intel OpenCV - Why is it included in the OpenVINO™ toolkit?